dotnet/AspNetDocs/aspnet/mvc/overview/older-versions/getting-started-with-aspnet-mvc3/cs/examining-the-edit-methods-and-edit-view.md

 If no movie is found, the `HttpNotFound` method is called.

 All the `HttpGet` methods follow a similar pattern.
 They get a movie object (or list of objects, in the case of `Index`), and pass the model to the view.
 The `Create` method passes an empty movie object to the Create view.
 All the methods that create, edit, delete, or otherwise modify data do so in the `HttpPost` overload of the method.
-Modifying data in an HTTP GET method is a security risk, as described in the blog post entry ASP.NET MVC Tip #46 – Don't use Delete Links because they create Security Holes.
+Modifying data in an HTTP GET method is a security risk.
 Modifying data in a GET method also violates HTTP best practices and the architectural REST pattern, which specifies that GET requests should not change the state of your application.
 In other words, performing a GET operation should be a safe operation that has no side effects.

 ## Adding a Search Method and Search View